DiamondLightSource/malcolmjs/docs/source/userguide/user_interface_overview.rst

     * - View
       - Content
     * - `Layout View <layout_view_>`
-      - Provides an interactive environment for designing and configuring your Control System through `block_`, `attribute_` and `link_` specification.
-The resulting `flowgraph_` provides a visual representation of the formal Control System `design_`.
+      - Provides an interactive environment for designing and configuring your control system through `block_`, `attribute_` and `link_` specification.
+The resulting `flowgraph_` provides a visual representation of the formal `design_`.
     * - `Attribute View <attribute_view_>`
-      - Provides details of a single Attribute, including the ability to view graphical representation of the Attribute's value within the control System over time.
+      - Provides details of a single Attribute, including the ability to view graphical representation of the Attribute's value within the control system over time.

 ..
 TIP::